prudhviphp1/d10-development/README.md

 | -------- | ------------------------------------ | ----------------------------------- |
 | 1-18 | Drupal 10 | Windows, Mac OS X, and Linux (Any) |

-We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
-[Click here to download it](https://packt.link/XUWE3).

 ## Setup